TheDaemoness/IceAndShadow3/main/scala/README.md

 # Understanding IaS3's Codebase

+IaS3's codebase can be difficult to understand.
+This can be attributed to a few things:
+* The mod is written in two languages, one of which has a reputation for being complex.
+* The mod isn't written in the most idiomatic Java or Scala.
+* The mod is a library mod and content mod rolled into one.
+* The mod has some fairly involved inheritance trees but no class diagram.
+* ~~The lead developer is nuts.~~

+If you just want to see how X block/item/entity works, then what you're looking for is almost certainly in a subpackage of `mod.iceandshadow3.world`.
+It should be easy to find from there.

+For everyone else, it's recommended to have a look a the READMEs in each package.

 ## Type Usage Restrictions
+This is important to understand why parts of the codebase are fairly convoluted (e.g. all extensions of `mod.iceandshadow3.basics.TLogic`).

 Unless a package's README specifies otherwise, anything originating from one of the following packages (or subpackages thereof):
 * `net.minecraft`
 * `net.minecraftforge`
 * `com.mojang`